My Life

 The 27th District of New York consisted of several rural counties in western New York plus some suburbs of Buffalo and Rochester.
 It was created as a safe Republican district, first for Jack Kemp and later for Paxon.
 The district stretched about 120 miles, roughly following the New York Thruway, from Buffalo to Auburn.
 Bill traveled back and forth throughout the district, putting almost 30,000 miles on his car and, alas, getting three speeding tickets!
 He attended dinners, fairs, festivals, and civic events of all kinds.
 He marched in countless parades and walked the main streets of the district’s villages and cities.
 Reynolds raised more than $850,000 while Bill had only about $60,000.

 Bill has always been a traveler.
 By the time he was 15, he had been in all 48 adjacent states, and he took his first tour of Europe in 1961, when he was 17.
-Although in recent years he has been almost exclusively in Italy, he has traveled in England, Ireland, Spain, Portugal, France, Belgium, Luxemburg, the Netherlands, Sweden, Norway, Denmark, Germany, Austria, Switzerland, Hungary, the Czech Republic, Slovakia, Poland, Russia, the Ukraine, Slovenia, Croatia, Serbia, Bosnia, Macedonia, Greece, and Turkey.
+Although in the 70s, 80s, and 90s, he was almost exclusively in Italy, he has also traveled in England, Ireland, Spain, Portugal, France, Belgium, Luxemburg, the Netherlands, Sweden, Norway, Denmark, Germany, Austria, Switzerland, Hungary, the Czech Republic, Slovakia, Poland, Russia, the Ukraine, Slovenia, Croatia, Serbia, Bosnia, Macedonia, Greece, and Turkey.
 In 1969 he spent a few days in Morocco and in 2000 a week in Tunisia.
 Closer to home, in addition to Canada Bill has traveled in Mexico and has twice been to Puerto Rico.
-He is planning a visit to the Caribbean, probably Aruba or St Maarten, in March, 2003, with Hung and Cuong Huynh.
+He spent a week on St Maarten with Hung and Cuong in 2003.